verilator Arguments

 If the -rule is omitted, all lint warnings (see list in -Wno-lint) are enabled/disabled.
 This will override all later lint warning enables for the specified region.

-If -match is set, the linter warnings are matched against this (wildcard) string and are waived in case they match, provided with the rule and file also match.
+If -match is provided, the linter warnings are matched against the given wildcard (with ‘*’ or ‘?’), and are waived in case they match, provided the -rule, -file, and -contents also match.
+The wildcard is compared across the entire multi-line message; see --waiver-multiline.

 public [-module "<modulename>"] [-task/-function "<taskname>"] -var "<signame>"